The Third Eye (novel): Plot summary

 The protagonist of The Third Eye is eighteen-year-old Karen Connors.
 While in high school, she began dating Tim, a popular classmate.
 For the first time, Karen begins to feel as though she is finally fitting in.
 Her mother is pleased that she is dating Tim, as she has always pushed Karen to fit in and be popular.

 Karen gets a job as a babysitter for the Zenner family, watching Stephanie and her older brother, Bobby.
 Bobby leaves to go and play with his friends, but doesn’t show up at lunchtime.
 Karen asks nearby families if they had seen him, and when they all reply they haven’t, she contacts the police.

 Officer Ronald Wilson arrived to question Karen, and the first thing she notices about him is that he has vivid blue eyes and seems much too young to be a police officer.
 Wilson does not seem too concerned about the disappearance, saying that Bobby was probably at a friend's house.
 Karen starts having visions of where Bobby is, seeing he is unconscious and stuck in a box.
 When Bobby's parents arrive home, Bobby is still missing.
 The policeman returns to the Zenner home.
 Karen realizes that the box she saw in her vision is the trunk of a car, and that the car is headed her way.
 She also realizes that the car she envisions belongs to her boyfriend, Tim.
 When he arrives to take her home, she confronts Tim, and they find Bobby in the trunk, unconscious, but alive.

 Afterward, Karen is asked by Officer Wilson if she would be willing to help locate a missing girl named Carla Sanchez.
 Going against her parents' wishes, Karen agrees to help.
 Officer Wilson drives Karen to Ms. Sanchez’s house that afternoon.
 Alone in Carla's bedroom, Karen picks up various items of clothing and toys in an attempt to receive a vision of Carla.
 After this approach fails, Karen and Officer Wilson leave the Sanchez residence.
 While in the car with Officer Wilson, Karen receives psychic messages, leading them to a riverbank.
 They find a pair of sandals and a bicycle that belong to Carla.
 Karen feels weak and nauseated.
 Karen then has a vision of the events that led up to Carla's death.
 Police later find her body in the river.

+Among the following events, Tim breaks up with Karen and graduates high school.
+That summer, Karen is hired at a daycare center.
+She enjoys her job, and particularly bonds with an outgoing toddler named Matthew, who has unusually vivid blue eyes.
+Karen remarks on his eyes to Matthew's mother when she comes to pick him up, and the mother tells her that the unusual color comes from her husband's side of the family, and they seem to be a dominant genetic trait, as she herself has brown eyes.